aws-ia/cloudformation-cloudflare-resource-providers/Cloudflare-LoadBalancer-LoadBalancer/README.md

 2. Select "Public extensions" from the left hand pane and filter Publisher by "Third Party".

-3. Use the search bar to filter by the "NewRelic" prefix.
+3. Use the search bar to filter by the "Cloudflare" prefix.

   Note: All official  Cloudflare resources begin with `Cloudflare::` and specify that they are `Published by Cloudflare`.